Mahmoud-A1i/DrugModel/README.md

 Our model uses a custom loss function that combines cross-entropy loss with chemical validity and similarity losses.
 This helps ensure that the generated molecules are not only syntactically correct but also chemically valid and similar to the target molecules.

-## Custom Loss Function

-Our model uses a custom loss function that combines cross-entropy loss with chemical validity and similarity losses.
-This helps ensure that the generated molecules are not only syntactically correct but also chemically valid and similar to the target molecules.

 The total loss is calculated as follows:

 $$ L_{total} = L_{CE} + \alpha \cdot L_{validity} + \beta \cdot L_{similarity} $$